Norway Fishing: The Complete Guide for 2025

 • Only tourists that fish with a registered fishing camp are allowed to export fish from Norway.

-• The export quota is 15 kg of fish or fish products, as well as one trophy fish. and it is applicable twice per calendar year.
+• The export quota is 18 kilograms of fish or fish products, and it is applicable twice per calendar year.

 With that out of the way, let’s get to the fun stuff.
 There are countless ways to experience fishing in Norway.
 We’ve broken down some of the most iconic ones.